RasaHQ/rasa/docs/api/custom-nlu-components.rst

     :linenos:

 .. note::
-    If you create a custom tokenizer you should implement the methods of : class:`rasa.nlu.tokenizers.tokenizer.Tokenizer`.
+    If you create a custom tokenizer you should implement the methods of ``rasa.nlu.tokenizers.tokenizer.Tokenizer``.
     The ``train`` and ``process`` methods are already implemented and you simply need to overwrite the ``tokenize`` method. ``train`` and ``process`` will automatically add a special token ``__CLS__`` to the end of list of tokens, which is needed further down the pipeline.